rubys/wunderbar/docs/AngularJS.md

 This demo is an implementation of the
 [AngularJS Tutorial](http://docs.angularjs.org/tutorial) through step 11.

-Up to now, each demo has been a self contained file.
-This one will branch out into separate files, and in the process make use of Sinatra.
-Start by installing it:

-    sudo gem install sinatra

 It is customary to place all views in a `views` directory in Sinatra; it is customary to split views out by type in AngularJS.
 Doing this requires one to override the `find_template` helper.
 This demo does that, and the